slowjams/AWS/Demystifying AWS.md

 ## VPC Facts:

 * Minimum `28` (16 IPs), maximum `16` (65536 IPs)

 * One default VPC (dVPC) per region - can be deleted & recreated.
 So a region in theory could have zero default VPC (if you delete it), but some AWS services assume default vpc will be present, so you should leave the default vpc active (do not delete or deactive it), but don't use default VPC for production.

 * CIDR for dVPC is always `172.31.0.0/16` which is the same for all different regions, it can contain upto  **16** subnets/AZs for `/20` (like cutting an cake into multiple pieces)

 * `/20` for every subnet

 * Subnets assign serivces public ip address

 * A VPC has DHCP Options Set that applied to itself, and this DHCP setting flows into its subnets

 * Every VPC has a **VPC Router**, see `10.16.0.1`- VPC Router below.
+The primary function of this VPC router is to take all of the route tables defined within that VPC, and then direct the traffic flow within that VPC, as well as to subnets outside of the VPC, based on the rules defined within those tables.
 VPC Router manages the traffic between subnets (in same VPC of course) and between a subnet with AWS Public Zone such as Internet Gateway, note that the traffic can be controlled by **Route Table** of subnets.
 Every subnet comes with a default Route Table (e.g the one in next section where the first two entries are the default ones).

 * An **Internet Gateway** (`IGW`)is region resilient (works for all AZs) and can be attached to a VPC

-* For ipv4, no public ip address is assigned to e.g EC2 instance as `IGW` assoicates the instance's private address with a public ip address via translation (this process is called **static NAT**), so OS won't be able to see the IPv4 address.
+* For ipv4, no public ip address is assigned to e.g EC2 instance, **public IP addresses are assigned to an Elastic Network Interface (ENI)**.
+An instance can have multiple ENIs. and  `IGW` assoicates the instance's private address with a public ip address via translation (this process is called **static NAT**), so OS won't be able to see the IPv4 address.
 However for IPv6, public ip addresses are directly assigned to instances (underlying OS can see ipv6 public address).
+When you lauch a new EC2 instance, you get one public DNS name someting like `ec2-3-89-7-136.compute-1.amazonaws.com`, one **primary** private IPV4 address and one public IPV4 address (will change when you stop and start the EC2 instance), inside the VPC, the public DNS name always resolves to the private ip address and outside in public internet, the public DNS name resolve to the public ip address.
+Note that EC2 instance can be attached mutiple ENI (Elastic Network Interface) and each ENI has its private IP address, and you can have one elastic ip per pirvate IPV4 address

+Note that for most of online course that instructs to create an EC2 instance then change security group to enable SSH on port 22 then remote connect to the instance, this work because you create the EC2 instance in default VPC's subnets which are all public subnets by default and those public subnets are connected to default IGW.

 ## Subnets

-A subnetwork of a VPC, 1 subnet can only be placed in 1 AZ, a subnet can never span over multiple AZs, while an AZ can contain multiple subnets
+A subnetwork of a VPC, **1 subnet can only be placed in 1 AZ, a subnet can never span over multiple AZs**, while an AZ can contain multiple subnets

 There are 5 reserved IP address in every subnet which cannot be used, for example  `10.16.0.0/20`
 * `10.16.0.0`- Network Address that represents the subnet itself